abemscac/pies-doc/docs/react/use-reducer.md

 ---
-sidebar_position: 10
+sidebar_position: 12
-description: Introduce the usage and commonly seen issues of useReducer() hook in React.
+description: Introduce the usage and commonly seen issues of useReducer() in React.
 keywords: [piesdoc, react, react useReducer]
 ---